otter606/sed-ed-sedmleditor/org.sedml.jlibsedml.editor/trunk/Readme.txt

-This is the README file for the SED-ED SEDML editor, released December 2011.
+This is the README file for the SED-ED SEDML editor, released January 2012.

+What's new in 0.9.7

+- Element IDs are now editable
+- HTML note editor now provides HTML wrapper for content.

 What's new in 0.9.5